Skip to content

 Terminal window

-npm install -D @codewithagents/openapi-gen
+npm install -D openapi-zod-ts

 For React Query hooks, also add: